maidacundo/real-time-fire-segmentation-deep-learning/README.md

 * `--train-batch-size`, `-tb` (default= $2$ ): The batch size used for training.
 * `--eval-batch-size`, `-eb` (default= $2$ ): The batch size used for evaluation.
 * `--epochs`, `e` (default= $30$ ): The number of epochs to train the model.

+⚠ **Warning for reproducibility**

+*Code is not fully reproducible because the upsampling algorithms `upsample_bilinear2d` adopted in the *Decoder* module is not deterministic.
+This operation may produce nondeterministic gradients when given tensors on a CUDA device.
+Different results may be obtained when re-running the pipeline.*

 ### Validation process
 The [validation process](scripts/validate.py), provides a *Python* script to execute the task of validating the fire segmentation model.
 It builds the train and validation datasets after loading the images and their segmentation masks.
 Then it builds the segementation model and loads its trained weights.
 Finally it evaluates the model on the validation and test datasets.